LLNL/shroud/docs/reference.rst

   to break lines.
   A value of 0 will give the shortest possible lines.
   Defaults to 72.

+debug
+  Print additional comments in generated files that may be useful for debugging.
+  Defaults to *false*.

+doxygen
+  If True, create doxygen comments.

 F_line_length
   Control length of output line for generated Fortran.